cmoncrief/rust-morph/README.md

 # string_morph

-string_morph is a Rust library for string case transformations.
-It has an emphasis on accuracy and speed, in that order.
+string_morph is a Rust library of string case transformations with an emphasis on accuracy and performance.
 The case conversions are available as functions as well as traits on String types.

 # Examples